How to Change WiFi Channel on Your Router

 Let’s take a look at how you can use NetSpot, a professional WiFi channel scanner and site survey app for macOS and Windows, to find the best WiFi channel for your particular location so that you can change WiFi channel without guessing.

-The 802.11 standard for WiFi networks provides several distinct radio frequency ranges for use in WiFi communications, with the 2.4 GHz and 5 GHz bands being used most often.
-Both of these frequency bands consist of multiple channels.
+The 802.11 standard for WiFi networks provides several distinct radio frequency ranges for use in WiFi communications, with the 2.4 GHz, 5 GHz and 6 GHz bands being used most often.
+All of these frequency bands consist of multiple channels.
+The 6 GHz band with WiFi 6E significantly broadens the spectrum available for wireless communications.

 The 2.4 GHz band has a total of fourteen channels, but not all of them are allowed in all countries.
 In North America, for example, only 11 of the 14 channels can be used.
 Each channel in the 2.4 GHz band is 22 MHz wide, and there are 5 MHz gaps between the centers of adjacent channels.